 Wood rots in the fence posts, panels, and railings can be very discouraging.

-Plus, it’s really distressing when you need to go through lots of work for fixing the problem, which may sometimes result in replacing the whole wood that has been in contact with the ground and has ruined completely.
+Plus, it’s really distressing when you need to go through lots of work to fix the problem, which may sometimes result in replacing the whole wood that has been in contact with the ground and has been ruined completely.

 Step 1 – Prepare the wood